gbmhunter/blog/content/electronics/general/altium/altium-automatic-bom-generation-macros/index.md

 Altium lacks the native support for partial components, that is, when you want to only use a portion (a percentage) of a component per PCB.
 This is common when including wire in your BOM.
 Wire usually comes in rolls of say, 100m, but your project only requires say, 1.5m.
 If you add the wire as a component with the supplier information attached, Altium will add the full 100m price to the BOM.

-Essentially what we need to be able to do is set the "Quantity" parameter to a fraction of 1.
+Essentially what we need to be able to do is set the `Quantity` parameter to a fraction of `1`.

-One way to do this is to add a QuantityMultiplier parameter to components.
-If you don't add it, you can treat it as equalling 1, which means to you only have to add it to partial components.
+One way to do this is to add a `QuantityMultiplier` parameter to components.
+If you don't add it, you can treat it as equalling `1`, which means to you only have to add it to partial components.
 Set up Altium to pass this parameter to the Excel BOM file, and then write a macro to multiply the quantity by this value to get the actual quantity.
-The sub-total is then calculated by multiplying this new quantity with the Supplier unit price (called Supplier Unit Price 1 if you are using vault components).
+The sub-total is then calculated by multiplying this new quantity with the Supplier unit price (called `Supplier Unit Price 1` if you are using vault components).